Combination Resume Tips and Examples

 Transferable skills can be particularly helpful for employers if you are making a career or industry change.
 These are usually soft skills that are valuable to employers of all types.

-Combination resume template
+Combination resume example

 Here is a combination resume sample using the best practices above.
 You can use this template or other resume samples for inspiration.